KILTprotocol/kilt-workshop-101/claim.md

 ## Get your identity as a claimer
 In the previous Identity step in this tutorial, you've generated three identities.
-You'll need the first mnemonic you've created; it's referred to as `[claimer mnemonic]` in the code snippet below.
+You'll need the first mnemonic you've created; it's referred to as `[CLAIMER'S MNEMONIC]` in the code snippet below.

 ## Code: create file